iTwin/appui/changehistory/NextVersion.md

 ## iTwinUI 2.0

 With the 4.0 release, AppUI has updated its [@itwin/itwinui-react](https://www.npmjs.com/package/@itwin/itwinui-react) dependency to the 2.0 version.
-Since AppUI uses iTwinUI to style container elements to which application specific content is provided this adds a prerequisite for consumers of AppUI 4.0 to upgrade to iTwinUI 2.0.
+Since AppUI uses iTwinUI to style elements that can contain application-specific content, consumers of AppUI 4.0 must upgrade to iTwinUI 2.0 or later.

 ## @itwin/appui-layout-react